Marine boundaries

 Methodology

-We digitized the IHO Sea Areas using the publication 'Limits of oceans and seas (IHO, 1953).
+We digitised the IHO Sea Areas using the publication 'Limits of oceans and seas (IHO, 1953).
 The dataset, available as ArcGIS Shapefile (polygons), represents the boundaries of the major oceans and seas of the world.
 For the maritime boundaries, we worked with the MarBound-layer version 1 or 2, with the low resolution coastline, that matches the ESRI Country shapefiles but implemented the change history file of the latest version.
 Since the third version onwards, the Marbound polygon layer has a high resolution coastline (GSHHS), which has advantages, but on the other end, the size of the file makes it difficult to handle for calculating the intersections.
 In addition, using two shapefiles with a different resolution creates a lot of small polygons that should have been checked to decide to which Marine Area it belonged.
 This would have been a very time-consuming task and the result would have been an enormous file, difficult to work with within an acceptable period of time.

 We used the software ArcMAP 9.3 to make the new national sea boundaries intersect was, with several additional tools.
 The Analysis Tools Intersect to, Graphics and shapes, Calculate Geometry to, Field Calculator (ArcGIS), used to define the names and ID's using Visual Basic Expressions and the ET GeoWizards to remove multiple fields in the attribute table, to perform an Erase, Merge Layers.